Which entropy for general physical theories?: An overview of the framework

 and we will call $\rA$, $\rB$ the input and the output system of the test, respectively.
 In this case we will say that the test $\{\tA_i\}_{i\in\sX}$, as well as each of its events $\tA_i$, are of type $\rA\to\rB$.
 If $\{\tA_i\}_{i\in\sX}$ and $\{\tB_j\}_{j\in\sY}$ are two tests, one can define their \emph{sequential composition} as the test $\{\tC_{i,j}\}_{(i,j)\in\sX\times\sY}$, with events $\tC_{i,j}$ that are diagrammaticaly represented by

 Notice that this definition requires the output system of the events on the left to be necessarily the input system of the events on the right.
+In formula, the sequential composition will be denote as $\tC_{i,j}\coloneqq\tB_j\tA_i$.
 A \emph{singleton test} is a test whose outcome space set $\sX$ is a singleton, and the unique event contained in it is called \emph{deterministic}.
 For any system $\rA$ there exists a unique \emph{identity} test $\{\tI_{\rA}\}$ such that, for any event of type $\rA\to\rB$, one has $\tA\tI_{\rA}=\tI_{\rB}\tA=\tA$.
 Another operation that can be performed on tests for defining a new test is \emph{parallel composition}.
 Given two systems $\rA$ and $\rB$ we call $\rA\rB$ the composite system of $\rA$ and $\rB$.
 Then, if $\{\tA_i\}_{i\in\sX}$ and $\{\tC_j\}_{j\in\sY}$ are two tests of type $\rA\to\rB$ and $\rC\to\rD$, respectively, their parallel composition is the test $\{\tA_i\boxtimes\tC_j\}_{(i,j)\in\sX\times\sY}$.
 Diagrammatically